ojosdegris/fast-static/README.md

 use             | compiles USE tag                                      |

-This filters are is ON only on Production by default
+This filters are ON only for Production environment

 Filter          |                                                       | url
 -------------   | ----------------                                      |-------------